supersleazy/sportsBook/README.md

-# SportsBook – Frontend UI
+# SportsBook – Frontend UI Concept

 SportsBook is a **frontend-only prototype** for a campus sports management platform.
 It visualizes how a unified system could manage sports facilities, players, matches, and bookings within a university or campus environment.